pmochine/Laravel-Tongue/README.md

 - `acceptLanguage` (default: `true`)

-Use this option to enable or disable the use of the browser 💻 settings during the locale detection.
+Use this option to enable or disable the use of the browser 💻 settings during locale detection.

 - `cookie_localization` (default: `true`)